Gay and trans panic defense: Australia

 In Australia, it is known as the "homosexual advance defence" (HAD).
 Of its status in Australia, Kent Blore wrote in 2012:

 Although the homosexual advance defence cannot be found anywhere in legislation, its entrenchment in case law gives it the force of law. ...
 Several Australian states and territories have either abolished the umbrella defence of provocation entirely or excluded non-violent homosexual advances from its ambit.
 Of those that have abolished provocation entirely, Tasmania was the first to do so in 2003.

-In Australia, as of 2023, all Australian states had abolished the provocation defense altogether (Tasmania in 2003, Victoria in 2005, Western Australia in 2008 and South Australia in 2020) or restricted its application.
-Queensland restricted the defense of provocation in 2011, and further restricted it in 2017 (with an exception for 'exceptional circumstances' as determined by a magistrate).
-In a differing approach, New South Wales, the ACT and Northern Territory implemented changes to stipulate that non-violent sexual advances (of any kind, including homosexual) are not a valid defense.
+In Australia, all Australian states have abolished the provocation defence altogether (Tasmania in 2003, Victoria in 2005, Western Australia in 2008 and South Australia in 2020) or restricted its application.
+Queensland restricted the defence of provocation in 2011, and further restricted it in 2017 (with an exception for 'exceptional circumstances' as determined by a magistrate).
+In a differing approach, New South Wales, the ACT and Northern Territory implemented changes to stipulate that non-violent sexual advances (of any kind, including homosexual) are not a valid defence.
 In New South Wales, the law on provocation was amended to provide that the provocative conduct of the deceased must also have constituted a serious indictable offense.

 Garry Wait, a 20-year-old waiter, mounted an unsuccessful gay panic defence after being charged with the murder of 63-year-old former federal MP Bill Arthur in 1982.
 Wait pleaded not guilty to murder but guilty to manslaughter, on the grounds that Arthur had made "homosexual advances."
 The jury rejected his account of the killing, convicting him of murder.
 He was sentenced to life imprisonment.